PanSzpila/Beers/README.md

 # Beers

-Fake site when user can search for interesting beers and viev details.
+Fake site when user can search for interesting beers and view details.

 Based on:
+- HTML, CSS, JavaScript, of course.
 - React with functional components with hooks
     - own components as well as component imported via npm
     - react router
 - bootstrap
-- custom SCSS
+- custom SCSS (sass)
     - variables
     - functions
 - REST API integration